bday-boy/jisho-grabber-firefox/README.md

     add all definitions to Anki as notes, but it doesn't update the buttons and it doesn't save the note IDs in local browser storage.
   - Rows from the table on the homepage will be able to be deleted.
-  - Anki deck, model, and fields will be customizable.
-Right now, I have them hard-coded in because I just wanted to test program functionality.
-  - Maybe sometime in the far future, other Anki options will be customizable.
-    Right now, I have them set up in a way that makes sense for the program.
-    The most important of hard-coded options being that you CAN make duplicate cards, which is an important feature because the word "掛ける" has 25 meanings listed on Jisho, so unless you want to shove all of those on one card, it makes more sense for duplicates to be allowed.
-  - The definition selector part of the program will be able to be turned off.
-  - Users will be able to save Anki integration configuration settings, or at least the most recent configuration will save automatically.
+  - The definition selector part of the program will be able to be turned off. least the most recent configuration will save automatically.
 - Primarily visual features:
-  - A new dropdown/popup will be available to help the user select Anki deck, model, and fields.
   - Better-looking buttons/animations and such

 ## Notes for nerds